-The Trojan war is similar in that the beautiful Helen happened to be the object of a man’s desire.
+The Trojan war is similar in that the beautiful Helen happened to be the object of a king’s desire.

-In the Trojan war, King Menalaus wanted his wife Helen back, so he went to war with his followers and laid siege against the city of Troy.
+In the Trojan war, King Menelaus wanted his wife Helen back, so he went to war with his followers and laid siege against the city of Troy.

 Uther on the other hand did the opposite since he desired someone else’s wife.

-These were the Dark Ages so I’m assume that some of the stuff which happened during this mysterious age had to be opposite one another.
+These were the Dark Ages so I assume that some of the stuff which happened during this very mysterious age had to be opposite one another.

 3. Transforming appearances to sleep with a beautiful woman

-Uther Pendragon transformed into the likeness of the Duke of Cornwall with the aid of the wizard Merlin so he could essentially sleep with Igraine.
+Uther Pendragon transformed into the likeness of the Duke of Cornwall with the aid of the wizard Merlin in order to essentially sleep with Igraine.

 When the Duke of Cornwall left the castle to take part in the battle, Uther magically entered the castle to see the beautiful Igraine.

-He entered the castle by riding his horse on the sea of fog.
-It reminds me a little bit of Pegasus, the flying winged horse well known in Greek mythology.
+He entered the castle by riding his horse on a sea of fog.
+It reminds me of Pegasus, the flying winged horse from Greek mythology.